Skip to content

 According to an extensive analysis by Workopolis of over 7,000,000 employment-history records from 1990 to the present, the overarching trend suggests “shorter stints at jobs have now become the majority.”

 These statistics unequivocally show that—yes, people are job-hopping at a higher rate.
-Still, the numbers fail to tell us anything about why employee quit their jobs, nor anything about the psychological impact of continually switching jobs.
+Still, the numbers fail to tell us anything about why employees quit their jobs, nor anything about the psychological impact of continually switching jobs.

 Interestingly, recent reports suggest these statistics don't paint the full picture.

-For instance, a 2016 Forbes report suggests that workers—even Millennials!—“aspire to build a long-lasting career with one company.”
+For instance, a 2016 Forbes report suggests that workers—even millennials!—“aspire to build a long-lasting career with one company.”

 One burning question remains: If workers are not entirely happy with job-hopping, Why are they doing it?
 What is prompting people to jump ship so quickly at any given company, and what can businesses do to increase retention?